thuanitdn/tag-input-autocomplete-tl/README.md

 1.Add the ngTagsInput module as a dependency in your AngularJS app.

-2.Add the element <tag-in-au-t> to the HTML file where you want to use an input tag control and bind it to a property of your model.
-That property, if it exists, must be an array of objects and each object must have a property named text containing the tag text.
+2.Add the element <tag-in-au-t /> to the HTML file where you want to use.

 3.You're done!